karl0sfandang0/ansible-3-client-demo/README.md

 - First stop the webservers by running:

-$ ansible web -a "systemctl status httpd"
+$ ansible web -a "systemctl stop httpd" -b  (-b required as needs to be root)

 - Go to URL and show stopped; then go to Tower